Getting Started with MaxTAF

 API Service

-API Service provides communication between MaxTAF Cloud and test cases.
-It is required for passing test case parameters to tests, saving screenshots and generating xml reports among other functions.
-MaxTAF Cloud has an ApiService class for every supported language.
+API Service provides communication between MaxTAF Cloud and cases.
+API Service is required for passing case parameters to test, saving screenshots, generating xml reports etc. MaxTAF Cloud has an ApiService class for every supported language.

 Getting started with API Service